-This chapter concerns only LCD with a number of bits-per-pixel (BPP) smaller than 8.
-For this kind of LCD, a byte contains several pixels and the display module allows to customize how to organize the pixels in a byte.
+This chapter concerns only display with a number of bits-per-pixel (BPP) smaller than 8.
+For this kind of display, a byte contains several pixels and the Graphics Engine allows to customize how to organize the pixels in a byte.